 Best Free eCommerce Email Marketing

-Not all businesses can afford to invest in high-end email marketing software.
+Not all businesses can afford to invest in high-end email marketing SaaS providers.
 Luckily, there are a few free options on the market that small businesses can use to start their email marketing efforts.

 Look to some of the email marketing services above and give their free versions a try.
 Though some features may not be available, you can get a sense of whether or not the service is right for your business.